Meet Jen Jordan: The State Senator running for Attorney General of Georgia

 Senator Jen Jordan grew up the eldest child of a single mother in Dodge County.
 A HOPE scholarship enabled her to go to Georgia Southern University and then law school at the University of Georgia.
-Since becoming a Senator for the 6th district, which represents parts of Cobb and Fulton Counties, Jordan has earned a reputation for applying her legal expertise to work with colleagues across the aisle.
+Since becoming a Senator for the 6th district, which represents parts of Cobb and Fulton Counties, Jordan has earned a reputation as a fighter and for applying her legal expertise to work with colleagues across the aisle.
 Now she’s running for Attorney General against Chris Carr.

 State Affairs caught up with Jordan at her office in the Capitol to talk about her career and future aims.
 Her answers have been edited for length and clarity.